 Loss Reimbursement Amounts.
 As discussed under "-Reductions of Certificate Principal Balances in Connection with Realized Losses and Additional Issuing Entity Expenses" below, the outstanding principal balance of any class of Principal Balance Certificates may be reduced without a corresponding distribution of principal.
-If that occurs, then, subject to the Credit Guarantee in the case of the class AL and AS certificates and the Available Distribution Amount for each subsequent distribution date and the priority of distributions described below, the holders of that class will be entitled to be reimbursed for the amount of that reduction, without interest.
+If that occurs, then, subject to the Freddie Mac Guarantee in the case of the Offered Principal Balance Certificates and the Available Distribution Amount for each subsequent distribution date and the priority of distributions described below, the holders of that class will be entitled to be reimbursed for the amount of that reduction, without interest.
 References to "loss reimbursement amount" in this information circular mean, in the case of any class of Principal Balance Certificates, for any distribution date, the total amount to which the holders of that class are entitled as reimbursement for all previously unreimbursed reductions, if any, made in the outstanding principal balance of that class on all prior distribution dates as discussed under "-Reductions of Certificate Principal Balances in Connection with Realized Losses and Additional Issuing Entity Expenses" below.

-Freddie Mac Guarantees.
-On each distribution date following the receipt from the certificate administrator of a statement to certificateholders that indicates a Deficiency Amount (other than a Deficiency Amount solely in respect of a Guarantee Cap Payment) for any class of guaranteed certificates for such distribution date, the Guarantor will distribute the related Guarantor Payment pursuant to the Credit Guarantee in an aggregate amount equal to the Deficiency Amount (other than a Deficiency Amount solely in respect of a Guarantee Cap Payment) for such class of guaranteed certificates for such distribution date directly to the holders of such class of certificates, without first depositing such amount in the collection account or distribution account.
-On each distribution date, following the receipt from the certificate administrator of a statement to certificateholders that indicates that a Guarantee Cap Payment is payable by the Guarantor, the Guarantor will be required to make a payment pursuant to the Basis Risk Guarantee in an amount equal to the Guarantee Cap Payment for the class AS certificates for such distribution date directly to the holders of the class AS certificates, without first depositing such amount in the collection account or the distribution account.
-Any Guarantor Payment made to the Offered Principal Balance Certificates in respect of a Deficiency Amount relating to principal (but not in respect of reimbursement of Realized Losses, including those resulting from Additional Issuing Entity Expenses) will reduce their outstanding principal balance by a corresponding amount and will also result in a corresponding reduction in the notional amount of the corresponding component of the class X certificates.
+Freddie Mac Guarantee.
+On each distribution date following the receipt from the certificate administrator of a statement to certificateholders that indicates a Deficiency Amount for any class of guaranteed certificates for such distribution date, the Guarantor will distribute the related Guarantor Payment in an aggregate amount equal to the Deficiency Amount for such class of guaranteed certificates for such distribution date directly to the holders of such class of certificates, without first depositing such amount in the collection account or distribution account.
+Any Guarantor Payment made to any class of Offered Principal Balance Certificates in respect of a Deficiency Amount relating to principal (but not in respect of reimbursement of Realized Losses, including those resulting from Additional Issuing Entity Expenses) will reduce the outstanding principal balance of such class by a corresponding amount and will also result in a corresponding reduction in the notional amount of the corresponding component of the class X1 certificates.
 On each distribution date on which a Guarantor Payment is due with respect to any class of offered certificates, the Guarantor is required to notify the certificate administrator, the trustee, the master servicer and the special servicer that such Guarantor Payment has been made in full (or if such Guarantor Payment was not paid in full, the amount that was unpaid), and specifying the amount of such Guarantor Payment made to each class of guaranteed certificates.
-The Freddie Mac Guarantees do not cover any Static Prepayment Premiums or any other prepayment fees or charges related to the underlying mortgage loans.
-In addition, the Freddie Mac Guarantees do not cover any loss of yield on the class X certificates due to the payment of Additional Interest Accrual Amounts or Additional Interest Shortfall Amounts to the class C certificates or Outstanding Guarantor Reimbursement Amounts to the Guarantor or a reduction in the notional amount of its corresponding component resulting from a reduction of the outstanding principal balance of any class of Principal Balance Certificates.
-In addition, Freddie Mac will be entitled to the Credit Guarantee Fee and the Basis Risk Guarantee Fee.
-The Freddie Mac Guarantees are not backed by the full faith and credit of the United States.
-If the Guarantor were unable to pay under the Freddie Mac Guarantees, the offered certificates could be subject to losses.
+The Freddie Mac Guarantee does not cover any Yield Maintenance Charges, Static Prepayment Premiums or any other prepayment fees or charges related to the underlying mortgage loans.
+In addition, the Freddie Mac Guarantee does not cover any loss of yield on the class X1 or X3 certificates following a reduction in their notional amounts resulting from a reduction of the outstanding principal balance of any class of Principal Balance Certificates.
+In addition, Freddie Mac will be entitled to the Guarantee Fee.
+The Freddie Mac Guarantee is not backed by the full faith and credit of the United States.
+If the Guarantor were unable to pay under the Freddie Mac Guarantee, the offered certificates could be subject to losses.